Private surrogacy services

 Your surrogate will have a simple, painless procedure to transfer the embryo to their womb.
 Sometimes, two embryos may be transferred.
 A pregnancy test can usually be carried out around 14 days following the embryo transfer.

-Where can I access surrogacy treatment?
+Where can I access surrogacy treatment within the UK?

 Lister Fertility Clinic